Static Word Embeddings for Sentence Semantic Representation: Methodology

 To reduce the dimensionality using PCA, a common approach is to keep the principal components (PCs) with the $d' (<d)$ largest eigenvalues.
 However, we instead discard the \textit{first}~$r$ PCs, and keep the $(r+1)$-th to $(r+d')$-th components.
-This is based on the previous finding that removing a few dominant PCs from SWEs can {counter-intuitively} improve the embedding quality \cite{abtt}, and we actually get positive results in our experiments especially in cross-lingual tasks (e.g.\ +49.4\% in F1 scores).
-Intriguingly, our analysis (Sec.\ \ref{sec_pca_analysis}) reveals that it helps remove information not relevant to sentence semantics.
+This is based on the previous finding that removing a few dominant PCs from SWEs can \textit{counter-intuitively} improve the embedding quality \cite{abtt}, and we actually get positive results in our experiments, especially in cross-lingual tasks (e.g.\ +49.4\% in F1 scores).
+Intriguingly, our analyses in \secref{sec_pca_analysis} reveal that it helps remove information that is not very relevant to sentence semantics.
 Following \citet{abtt}, we set $r$ to $\lfloor \frac{d}{100} \rfloor$, and refer to this method as \textbf{ABTT} (All-But-The-Top).